 Can I host a website for free?

 There are plenty of free web hosting options available, but they’re incredibly limited, and it’s important to have a reliable website that doesn’t exceed bandwidth, storage or other issues that would involve eventually upgrading.
 Some may even limit your domain name, by appending their own web hosting name.
 An example of this is “johnsmith.wordpress.com” – as you can see, it doesn’t scream “professional”.
-Plus, you’ll also be limited in terms of bandwidth, email forwarding addresses, storage among many other features.
+Plus, you’ll also be limited in terms of bandwidth, email forwarding addresses and storage, among many other features.

 What is the best way to build a website?

 Besides using a free option, the best way to build your own website is to use a website builder.
-We offer both a Website Builder and Ecommerce Website Builder, so depending on what kind of site you want to build depends on the package you choose.
+We offer both a Website Builder and Ecommerce Website Builder, so the package you choose depends on what kind of site you want to build.
+Our website builder plans start at just £1 per month (for the first three months) and offer instant setup wizards, pre-built templates, drag-and-drop editing tools, and AI features to help you build a website with ease – no coding needed!